Samres27/maldocAnalyzerPPEW/readme.md

 you have to open the program maldocAnalyzerPdf.py in this you have to put the URI of the document so that it proceeds to analyze it in the add and drop version you have to open it with "python ./maldocAnalyzerPdf" drag and drop the document you want to analyze
+To use the console version you have to use the "python3 maldocAnalyzerPdfVersionConsole.py" using the function "-f" or "--filename" with the address of the document to analyze

 ## Functioning